-Three hours of lecture/two hours of lab per week.
+Three hours of lecture/two hours lab per week.
 Basic principles of living systems with particular emphasis on the biological factors affecting human behavior.
 In addition to basic concepts of human biology, special topics will include immunizations, sexually transmitted diseases, hereditary conditions and diseases, and the biology of aging and development.
 This course is specifically for students in social sciences.
-Prerequisites: one year of high school biology and one year of high school chemistry highly recommended.
+Offered every spring.
+Prerequisites: one year of high school biology and one year high school chemistry highly recommended.
 NS

-206-Medical Program Entrance Exam Review, 2 Cr.
+BIOL-206 Medical Program Entrance Exam Review (2 Credits)